carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - Start with 10Gb, Scales in 10 GB increments to 64 TB (Storage Autoscaling)
     - Compute resources can scale up tp 32vCPUS and 244GB of Memory

+![Aurora Global](https://digitalcloud.training/wp-content/uploads/2022/01/aurora-global-database.jpeg)

 - **Global Database**: For globally distributed applications you can use Global Database, where a single Aurora database can span **multiple AWS regions** to enable fast local reads and quick disaster recovery.
-You can use a secondary region as a backup option in case you need to recover quickly from a regional degradation or outage.
+  - **Disaster Recovery**: You can use a secondary region as a backup option in case you need to recover quickly from a regional degradation or outage.

-![Aurora Global](https://digitalcloud.training/wp-content/uploads/2022/01/aurora-global-database.jpeg)
+    - It supports a Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of 1 minute

 - Backups (Mix)
   - Backups do not impact performance.
   - Automated Backups are Enabled by default.
   - You can also take manual snapshots with Aurora.
 Snapshots can be shared with other AWS accounts.

+- Aurora Serverless
+  - **On demand autoscaling configuration of Aurora**
+  - Automatically starts up, shuts down, and scales based on app needs.
+  - Used for simple, cost effective (Only pay for invocation), infrequently used, intermittent or unpredictable workloads.

-- Use Case:
+- Use Cases:
   1. A company runs a web application that store data in an Amazon Aurora database.
 A solutions architect needs to make the application more resilient to sporadic increases in request rates.
   - To resolve this situation Amazon Aurora Read Replicas can be used to serve read traffic which offloads requests from the main database.
-  2. An insurance company has a web application that serves users in the United Kingdom and Australia.
+  1. An insurance company has a web application that serves users in the United Kingdom and Australia.
 The application includes a database tier using a MySQL database hosted in eu-west-2.
 The web tier runs from eu-west-2 and ap-southeast-2.
 Amazon Route 53 geoproximity routing is used to direct users to the closest web tier.
 It has been noted that Australian users receive slow response times to queries.
 How to improve the performance? ==> Migrate the database to an Amazon Aurora global database in MySQL compatibility mode.
 Configure read replicas in ap-southeast-2

-#### Aurora Serverless

-- **On demand autoscaling configuration of Aurora**
-- Automatically starts up, shuts down, and scales based on app needs.
-- Used for simple, cost effective infrequently used, intermittent or unpredictable workloads.
-- Only pay for invocation.
+  2. An application requires a MySQL database which will only be used several times a week for short periods.
+The database needs to provide automatic instantiation and scaling ==> Aurora Severless

 ### DynamoDB

-- KeyWords: NoSQL, AWS proprietary, Eventual Consistent Read, Strongly Consistent Reads, IoT, Near Real Time Performance
+- KeyWords: NoSQL, AWS proprietary, Eventual Consistent Read, Strongly Consistent Reads, IoT, Near Real Time Performance, key-value database

 ![AWS Dynamo DB](https://d1.awsstatic.com/product-page-diagram_Amazon-DynamoDBa.1f8742c44147f1aed11719df4a14ccdb0b13d9a3.png)